earthly/ci-examples/kubernetes/readme.md

 # Running Earthly in Kubernetes

-This is an example ddeployment of Earthly in Kubernetes.
+This is an example deployment of Earthly in Kubernetes.
 It uses an external `buildkitd` service to allow better isolation of the privileged pods.

 This example is _not_ production ready.
 In a production setting, you should: